-This study estimates the costs that the proposed project will generate for the MPFPD on a per service population basis.
-Unlike the analysis of City expenditures presented above, the analysis of the MPFPD included all MPFPD General Fund expenditures in the variable cost estimate, including executive compensation, which may overestimate the potential cost impacts for the MPFPD.
+Unlike the analysis of City expenditures presented above, the analysis considers all MPFPD General Fund expenditures to be variable, including executive compensation, which may overestimate the potential cost impacts for the MPFPD.
 This approach provides a relatively conservative assessment to avoid underestimating potential impacts on the District.
-The MPFPD budget for the 2019-2020 fiscal year includes \$57.6 million in expenditures from its General Fund, at an average rate of \$569 per member of the service population, as shown in Table 22.
-Assuming that costs increase in accordance with service population, the proposed project would generate an estimated \$499.200 in annual costs to the District.
+The MPFPD budget for the 2019-2020 fiscal year includes \$57.6 million in expenditures from its General Fund, at an average rate of \$569 per member of the service population, as shown in Table 21.
+Assuming that costs increase in accordance with service population, the proposed project would generate approximately \$239,000 in annual costs to the District.

-Based on the revenue and expenditure estimates shown in Table 22, the proposed project would have a modest negative net fiscal impact on the MPFPD.
-The annual negative net fiscal impact associated with the proposed project is estimated to total \$98,800, which amounts to approximately 0.2 percent of MPFPD's FY 2019-20 General Fund operating budget.
-As with the analysis of the fiscal impacts to the City, the fiscal impacts shown in the table below reflect the impacts of the proposed project itself, irrespective of other changes in the District that could potentially counterbalance the impacts of the project.
+Based on the revenue and expenditure estimates shown in Table 21, the proposed project would have a negative net fiscal impact on the MPFPD.
+The net negative fiscal impact associated with the proposed project would total approximately \$78,700 annually, which amounts to approximately 0.14 percent of MPFPD's FY 2019-20 General Fund operating budget.